Lxdzijiren/NeteaseMusicWxMiniApp/README.md

 Logic for user login within the application, implementing a basic user authentication feature.

-onLoad: Initializes data passed to it.
+1· onLoad: Initializes data passed to it.

-textinput: Monitors user input.
+2· textinput: Monitors user input.

-wx.request: Verifies user credentials during login.
+3· wx.request: Verifies user credentials during login.

 ### me
 ![页面截图](screenshot/me.png)

 Functionality for managing user playlists, including retrieving subscription statistics and playlist data.

 ### mv
 ![页面截图](screenshot/mv.png)

 MV module of the application, responsible for displaying video detail pages, including fetching video information, switching tabbed content, and loading additional comments.

-tab

-Handles switching between tabs by loading content.

-common.loadrec: Calls this method to fetch more comment data.
+Handles switching between tabs by loading content. common.loadrec: Calls this method to fetch more comment data.

 ### new
 ![页面截图](screenshot/new.jpg)

 Implementation of a music ranking page, featuring fetching song and album rankings from different countries, switching tabbed content, and loading more data.

-Variables are defined in the data to store song and album rankings from various countries.

-tabtype is used to handle tab切换 operations and load rankings for corresponding countries.

-getsongs and getalbums functions fetch ranking data for songs and albums respectively, categorized by country and region.
+Variables are defined in the data to store song and album rankings from various countries. tabtype is used to handle tab operations and load rankings for corresponding countries. getsongs and getalbums functions fetch ranking data for songs and albums respectively, categorized by country and region.